-This courses focuses on the application of macro and micro economic tools to the health care industry.
-Content includes demand management; concepts of efficiency, production and distribution of health care services; impact of regulation and reimbursement; and economic incentives in health care.
+This course focuses on the application of macroeconomic and microeconomic tools to the health care industry.
+Content includes demand management; concepts of efficiency, production, and distribution of health care services; impact of regulation and reimbursement; and economic incentives in health care.
 Students apply principles to a variety of business models.

 Overview of Health Care Economics

 Describe key economic terms and their health care application.

 Identify the effect of economics in the current health care environment.